Websoft9Archive/ansible-drupal/docs/else-troubleshooting.md

 # Troubleshooting

-We collect the most common troubleshooting of using Drupal for your reference:
+If you're having trouble with running Drupal, here is a quick guide to solve most common problems.

-> Many troubleshooting is closely related to the Server, if you can confirm troubleshooting is related to Cloud Platform, please refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html)
+> Most faults about the Instance is closely related to the Instance provider, Cloud Platform.
+Provided you're sure the fault is caused by Cloud Platform, refer to [Cloud Platform Documentation](https://support.websoft9.com/docs/faq/tech-instance.html).

 #### Drupal Redirects Error

-When add new language for Drupal, it will add redirects rules in the  `.htaccess` file of Drupal root directory.
+When add new language for Drupal, it will add redirects rules in the `.htaccess` at Drupal root directory.

-Check your `.htaccess` file in your application root directory, make sure there not any cycle redirects settings
+Check your `.htaccess` file, make sure there not any cycle redirects settings

 #### Database service could not be started?